Try our free ROI calculator. Discover your site's revenue potential.

 For large websites, or to handle more than 10 language and location variations, using the XML sitemap is a better alternative to using HTML tags, especially to avoid adding potentially hundreds of lines of code to your files.

-Let’s imagine we want to implement this for Prerender; here’s how it would look like:
+Let’s imagine we want to implement this for Prerender.
+Here’s what this would look like:

 <url>